axelor/axelor-mobile/docs/doc/en/GettingStarted.md

 The configurations taken into consideration are :

-- **testInstanceConfig:** The test instance for automatically filling in the url, username and password fields of the login page in debug mode.
+- `testInstanceConfig`: The test instance for automatically filling in the url, username and password fields of the login page in debug mode.
-- **releaseInstanceConfig:** The instance configuration for release mode.
+- `releaseInstanceConfig`: The instance configuration for release mode.
 This configuration automatically fills the url on the login page, but also hides the url input if the customer does not want users to be able to modify it.
-- **defaultLanguage:** The default language for all users.
+- `defaultLanguage`: The default language for all users.
 This setting defines the application's default language.
 However, this value is overridden by the default user language set on the ERP.
 Default application language is English
-- **defaultRequestLimit:** The default number of items retrieved per request.
+- `defaultRequestLimit`: The default number of items retrieved per request.
 This value can be overridden on query entries if required.
 Its default value is 10.
-- **enableConnectionSessions**: Enables or disables connection session management.
+- `enableConnectionSessions`: Enables or disables connection session management.
 If enabled, the user will be able to manage the sessions he wishes to store on his phone.
 If disabled, the application will only remember the last connection session.
-- **allowInternetConnectionBlock**: Allows users to go offline by blocking the internet connection for requests.
+- `allowInternetConnectionBlock`: Allows users to go offline by blocking the internet connection for requests.
-- **retrocompatibilityAOS6**: Enables backward compatibility with AOS versions 6.4 & 6.5.
+- `retrocompatibilityAOS6`: Enables backward compatibility with AOS versions 6.4 & 6.5.
 If enabled, a router will test AOS v6 routes.
 If the resource is not found, the router will return the AOS v7 route for the request, otherwise the AOS v6 route will be used.
-- **additionalRoutes**: Allows you to add new routes to the application configurations fetcher.
+- `additionalRoutes`: Allows you to add new routes to the application configurations fetcher.
 You can also update existing routes with new values.
 If the setting _retrocompatibilityAOS6_ is active, you need to define routes for Axelor Open Suite version 6 and version 7.
 Otherwise, Axelor Open Suite version 7 is sufficient.
-- **versionCheckConfig**: Enables version checking between the minimum required version defined on the web and the application version.
+- `versionCheckConfig`: Enables version checking between the minimum required version defined on the web and the application version.
 If enabled, the user will be forced to update using the links provided, or by contacting the administrator if the versions do not match.
-- **showModulesSubtitle**: Displays module subtitles in the menu.
+- `showModulesSubtitle`: Displays module subtitles in the menu.
-- **themeColorsConfig**: Allows you to modify the application's classic theme by overriding the standard colors.
+- `themeColorsConfig`: Allows you to modify the application's classic theme by overriding the standard colors.
-- **writingStylesConfig**: Allows you to modify writing themes by overriding the standard configuration.
+- `writingStylesConfig`: Allows you to modify writing themes by overriding the standard configuration.
-- **logoFile**: Customize the logo displayed on the login page for customer projects.
+- `logoFile`: Customize the logo displayed on the login page for customer projects.

-An example configuration file is [available on Github](https://github.com/axelor/axelor-mobile/blob/7.0/src/app.config.js).
+An example configuration file is [available on Github](https://github.com/axelor/axelor-mobile/blob/main/src/app.config.js).

 ## Start project